projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

 Once ACRNTrace is launched, for each physical CPU a consumer thread is created to periodically read RAW trace data from sbuf and write to a file.

-.. note:: TODO figure is missing
-   Figure 2.2 Sequence of trace init and trace data collection

 These are the Python scripts provided: